quickSilverShanks/gitcli-101/README.md

 # after working on the new branch files
-git add <file-name>				# Stage the changed files, or use '.' to stage all changes git commit -m "Describe the changes you made"
+git add <file-name>				# Stage the changed files, or use '.' to stage all changes git commit -m "describe the changes you made" git push origin new-branch-name			# Push the new branch and commits to the remote

 git checkout master				# switch back to the master branch git diff master..new-branch-name		# shows the differences between master branch and the new branch